 - Serum: Samples should be collected into a serum separator tube.
 Coagulate the serum by leaving the tube undisturbed in a vertical position overnight at 4°C or at room temperature for up to 1 hr.
 Centrifuge at approximately 1000 × g for 20 mins.
 If precipitate appears, centrifuge again.
 Assay immediately or aliquot and store at -20°C or -80°C. - Plasma: Collect plasma using EDTA or heparin as an anticoagulant.
 Centrifuge for 15 mins at 1000 x g, within 30 mins of collection.
 If precipitate appears, centrifuge again.
 Avoid hemolytic samples. - Tissue Homogenates: The preparation of tissue homogenates will vary depending upon tissue type this is just an example.
 Rinse tissues with ice-cold PBS to remove the excess of blood.
 Weigh before homogenization.
 Finely mince tissues and homogenize with a tissue homogenizer on ice in PBS and sonicate the cell suspension.
-Centrifuge the homogenates at 10000 × g for 5 mins and collect the supernatant. - Cell Lysates: Detach adherent cells with trypsin and collect by centrifugation and remove the supernatant.
-Wash the cells three times in ice-cold PBS and re-suspend cells in PBS.
-Lyse the cells by ultra-sonification 4 times, or freeze at -20°C and thaw to room temperature 3 times.
-Centrifuge at 1500 × g for 10 mins at 2-8°C to remove cellular debris.
-Collect the supernatant. - Other Biological Fluids: Centrifuge at approximately 1000 × g for 20 mins to remove precipitate.
+Centrifuge the homogenates at 5000 × g for 5 mins and collect the supernatant. - Other Biological Fluids: Centrifuge at approximately 1000 × g for 20 mins to remove precipitate.
 Analyse immediately or aliquot and store at -20°C or -80°C.